The Pickled Priest Guide to Bruce Springsteen's Worst Lyrics

 I swear I'll drive all night

 And to taste your tender charms

 "Drive All Night"

 Bruce fans love when he trots out a rarely-played song in concert.
 It gives them status when killing time waiting for a future show to start or while the GA pit is getting sorted out.
 It goes something like this: "I was in Buffalo three weeks ago and he played "Drive All Night" for ten minutes!"
-At that point, you're supposed to be jealous, unless you have a "Jackson Cage" to throw back in the person's face (or some other live rarity).
+At that point, you're supposed to be jealous, unless you have a "Jackson Cage" to throw back in the person's face (or some other live rarity equivalent).
 In truth, "Drive All Night" is much ado about very little.
-It's a drag that drones on way too long and suffers from repetition syndrome, where Bruce goes on and on about how "You got, you got, you got, you got my love," and how he will drive through the rain, sleet, and snow to bring her that very same pair of shoes.
+It's a drag that drones on way too long and suffers from repetition syndrome, where Bruce goes on and on about how "You got, you got, you got, you got my love," and how he will drive through the rain, sleet, and snow to bring her a pair of shoes.
 It's enough to make a US postal worker feel inadequate.
-The captioned snippet from the song is all well and good in theory—Bruce loves you so much he will drive all night to buy you some shoes.
-It shows that he would do anything for you and time is no object.
+The captioned snippet from the song is all well and good in theory—Bruce loves you so much he will drive all night to buy you some shoes—as it shows that he would do anything for you and time is no object.
 A nice, albeit a little whipped, sentiment.
-But, it's that last line that's troublesome.
-The shoe purchase, in theory, shouldn't be tied to another activity.
-Oh, he'll drive all night to get you some game-worn Air Jordans, but you have to throw in your tender charms to make it worth his while.
+But, it's that last line that's truly troublesome.
+The shoe purchase, in theory, shouldn't be contingent on receiving something in return.
+Oh, he'll drive all night to get you some game-worn Air Jordans, but you have to throw in your "tender charms" in to the deal to make it worth his while.
 It's not an "or" statement—it's an "and" statement.
 So get your lucky charms ready, little girl, cause your shoes—and an invasive tongue—are on the highway headed your way.